shibing15/FillFusion_GS_page/README.md

 # FillFusion-GS
-the code for paper "FillFusion-GS: Geometry-Aware LiDAR–Camera Fusion for Localization and Reconstruction of Structurally Incomplete Scenes"
+the code for paper "FillFusion-GS: From Sparse Scans to Dense Scenes via Visual-Structure-Guided 3D Gaussian Splatting"